Tag-based regulation of modules in genetic programming improves context-dependent problem solving

 \subsubsection{Experimental Design}

 We use the contextual-signal problem to (1) assess the capacity of tag-based genetic regulation to perform context-dependent module execution based on \textit{distinct} input types and (2) evaluate the problem-solving success of a regulation-enabled GP system relative to an otherwise identical GP system with regulation disabled.
-As in the repeated-signal problem, we compared the problem-solving success of regulation-enabled and regulation-disabled GP systems.
+As in the signal-counting problem, we compared the problem-solving success of regulation-on and regulation-off GP systems.

 For each experimental condition, we evolved 200 replicate populations of 1000 programs for 10,000 generations.
 For each replicate, we randomly generated the tags associated with each type of input signal, and we initialized populations with randomly generated programs.
 Instead of selecting programs to propagate based on an aggregate fitness measure, we used the lexicase parent selection algorithm \citep{helmuth_solving_2015} in which each combination of input signals (\textit{i.e}., row in Table \ref{tab:context-signal-input-combos}) constituted a single test case.